False alarm: No space junk threat after all to SpaceX crew

 She declined to comment further, saying additional information should be available later this week once they understand what happened.

 Astronauts typically get a fair amount of advance notice of potential close calls, with enough time to even dodge out of the way, if necessary.
-Friday’s situation, however, popped up quickly — just several hours after liftoff.
+Friday’s situation, however, popped up quickly — the astronauts got barely a half-hour heads-up.

-The Space Command’s 18th Space Control Squadron immediately alerted NASA.
-Then SpaceX and NASA notified the astronauts, urging them to put on their suits and lower their helmet visors.
+The Space Command’s 18th Space Control Squadron alerted NASA about 45 minutes before the potential conjunction, according to officials at Johnson Space Center in Houston.
+SpaceX and NASA notified the astronauts 15 minutes later, urging them to put on their suits right away and lower their helmet visors.
+By then, there wasn’t enough time to change the capsule’s path.
 The drama played out live on NASA TV.

 The U.S., French and Japanese astronauts had practiced this many times before flight, according to NASA spokesman Kelly Humphries.